Office of Environmental and Energy Coordination

 EVSE Electric Vehicle Supply Equipment.
 EVSE is the hardware and software to supply electricity to EVs.
 EVSE includes the EVCS, EV charge cords, attachment plugs, and protection.

-Once an HOA has applied to and been accepted into the Charge Up Fairfax program, the county’s contractor will conduct an engineering assessment of the HOA’s selected site at the county’s expense.
-At least one member of the HOA’s board of directors or management company must attend the engineering site visit.
-HOAs should allow up to 3 hours for the site visit, though it is not likely to take that long.
+Site Assessment: Once a community association has applied to and been accepted into the Charge Up Fairfax program, the county’s contractor will conduct ancommunity Assocation staff meeting with fairfax county staff engineering assessment of the community’s selected site at the county’s expense.
+At least one member of the community association’s board of directors or management company must attend the engineering site visit.
+Communities should allow up to 3 hours for the site visit, though it is not likely to take that long.

-The engineering firm will prepare a site assessment memo that describes:
+The engineering firm will prepare an engineering drawing and site assessment memo that describes:

 • Physical and environmental barriers